Why Contact Form Emails Fail Without Warning

 }

-This basic setup gives you a working SMTP contact form with proper error handling.
+This setup gives you a working SMTP contact form with error handling.
 Without the try/catch block, failures are silent and difficult to debug.
+PHPMailer throws exceptions on most errors, so catching them is essential for knowing when something goes wrong.

 Understanding SMTP Configuration Options